Paddock Wood Half Marathon

 has taken place every year except 2001 when the race was canceled due to the UK outbreak of Foot-and-mouth disease.
-The 2020 edition of the race was originally due to talk place on Sunday 6 April, due to the Covid-19 Pandemic, the decision was taken to postpone the event in March, with Sunday 6 September 2020 as the rescheduled date.
+The 2020 edition of the race was originally due to take place on Sunday 6 April, due to the COVID-19 pandemic, the decision was taken to postpone the event in March, with Sunday 6 September 2020 as the rescheduled date.
 The race is organised by Paddock Wood AC.